erikpukinskis/prototype-narrative-editor/THEFUTURE.md

 Enforce the rule of application-level code is plausibly written and deployed by a non-programer.

-[ ] Get 'bobby follows berries' scenario to run
-[ ] Get bobby.tap to click the button
+[ ] Figure out where we even have this describe block [ ] Get describe to console.log

 Backlog
 -------